PIB Daily pib.gov.in

 Question areas

-• Which of the following countries participated in the BRICS Ministers of Justice meeting in 2026, focusing on ADR?
+• Which city in India hosted the BRICS Ministers of Justice meeting in 2026?

 Question areas